zenglenn42/inversion-of-control/README.md

 - Does this pattern deliver on its promise?

-  - I did end up with some significant refactoring:
+  - I did end up with some refactoring:

     - I split the code into two hooks, useAccordion and useExpandable.

-    - I injected items into useExpandable for behaviors that depend upon knowledge of peer relationships among nodes in a hierarchy.
+    - I injected the input items array into useExpandable for state reducers that depend upon knowledge of peer relationships among nodes in a hierarchy.

-    - I pushed layout into its own reducer because it was cluttering the top-most driver and can still be overridden with a prop, similar to the behavior reducer.
+    - I pushed layout into its own reducer because it was cluttering the top-most driver but may still be overridden with a prop, similar to the behavior reducer.

   - I hit constraints trying to implement preventClose for nested Accordions since combineReducers is not a true pipeline but a sequence of all-or-nothing invocations of a reducer set.